 The door to our suite opened into the bedroom area – a standard hotel/motel room with two queen beds, nightstand with clock radio, telephone, dresser, chair, TV, large closet with safe.
 There is free Wi-Fi.

-Our sitting room contained a table and four chairs, fold out sofa, TV, dresser and fold down wall bed.
+Our sitting room contained a table and four chairs, a fold-out sofa, TV, a dresser and a fold-down wall bed.

 I do like the fact that our room sleeps 8 – the sitting room allowing space for the grandparents or the teenagers to some privacy.
 Having a full kitchen allows you to have snacks, beverages at the ready or for those on a budget the option to cook your meals.
 Simply being able to cook breakfast for a family of 8 in your room will be significant savings.